 Our culture is full of explanations about what feelings are appropriate in what circumstances, and how they are to be performed in public.
 We seem to follow normative protocols about feelings and their expression.
-That means they must be socially prescribed and proscribed.

 What makes all the difference is whether or not you have chosen the feelings that you have, or they have chosen you.